-Say you’re opening a fast-casual Mediterranian spot, a sit-down bistro known for remarkable steak frites, or a speciality food truck preparing world-famous empanadas.
-At some point, you’ll need to sit down and figure out your weekly budget.
+Say you’re opening a sit-down bistro known for remarkable steak frites, a family-owned convenience store right on your block, or a specialty liquor store with high-end wines.
+At some point, you’ll need to sit down and figure out your business budget plan.

-The first order of business for any fresh restaurateur is, of course, the food.
-And it’s not an easy one: for 52% of restaurant professionals, controlling food and operating costs are an ongoing challenge.
-You can get (and stay) ahead of food costs by building them into your budget plan from the get-go.
+The first order of business for any fresh restaurateur is, of course, the food — and it requires a sizable investment.
+According to Toast’s Restaurant Success Report, 52% of restaurant professionals struggle most with high food and operating costs.
+The best way to get — and stay — ahead of food costs is by building them into your restaurant budget plan from the start.

 Clearly, sales volume is a big part of this equation.
 It can be impacted by restaurant hours, estimated number of covers (e.g. the people you’re feeding), and how many pickup and delivery orders you’ll fill — in addition to your on-site service.
 Projecting sales volume can help inform a lot of financial decisions, and if you’re not happy with your food cost percentage, finding a way to increase your sales volume can be a big help.

-When it comes to putting together a comprehensive budget, another major consideration is labor costs.
-Think about who you’ll want and need on your team.
+- Step 1.
+Determine how many front-of-house staff members are essential.
 How many servers for Saturday night?
 What about Sunday brunch?
 A slow Tuesday evening?
-Will you need a receptionist, sommelier, bartender, barback?
+Will you need a host, sommelier, bartender, or barback?
 Quantifying your team is a delicate balance.
-While labor costs go up with each employee you hire, they also boost overall efficiency, productivity, and time to sale.
+While labor costs go up with each employee you hire, they also boost overall efficiency and productivity.

-Now think about your back-of-house staff: a head chef, line cooks, your bussers.
-How many do you need to meet the bare minimum of operation, and how many more to speed things up?
+- Step 2.
+Next, calculate your back-of-house needs: a head chef, line cooks, bussers, and so on.
+How many are required to meet the bare minimum of operation, and how many more to speed things up?
 These choices are all up to you, your projected sales, and what sort of restaurant environment you’re hoping to create.
-Once you do settle on a starting point for your team, add up their hourly wages, and determine your total labor costs — then factor that into your budget plan.
+Once you decide on a starting point for your team, add up their hourly wages, and determine your total labor costs — then factor that into your budget plan.

-It might be that you create a short-term plan, and a long-term plan as you expand.
+Perhaps you create a short-term plan now, and a long-term plan as you expand.
 But while you quantify your team, don’t forget to qualify it.
-You want the right people at your restaurant, that love what they do and believe in your restaurant’s overall mission.
-Building a team you care about — and that cares about your restaurant — may take some time.
+You want the right people at your restaurant — people who love what they do and believe in your restaurant’s overall mission.
+Building a team that cares about your restaurant may take some time.
 But ensuring that all of your hires are within budget will take away the added stress of hidden labor costs, and let you focus on what matters most: finding the best person for each job.

 Rent is going to be a main factor in determining a location for your restaurant.
-A budget can help you determine what you can afford, and where you should be cutting costs elsewhere to better accommodate your rent — or vice versa.
-One rule of thumb suggests that your rent should never exceed 10% of your restaurant’s gross sales.
-Following this as a guide can help you keep an eye on all of the moving parts that affect your sales, and ensure that your location isn’t doing your establishment more harm than good.
+A budget can help you determine what you can afford and where you should be cutting costs to better accommodate your rent — or vice versa.
+Consider following the rule that suggests rent expenses stay within 10% of a restaurant’s gross sales.
+This can help ensure that your location isn’t doing your establishment more harm than good.

 Ideally, your restaurant location should be an asset, helping you cater to your target market, bring in customers that are excited and passionate about your food, and put you on the map in a place where the word can easily spread.
 But, of course, working within your square footage needs and your allotted budget are necessary concerns — especially if you want to make it through slow patches without your rent becoming a threat to your business.